MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/cluster-powershell.md

 We recommend that you manage your cluster nodes from a remote computer running Windows 10, rather than directly on the servers.
 This remote computer is called the management computer.

 > [!NOTE]
 > When running PowerShell commands from a management computer, you will need to include the `-Name` or `-Cluster` parameter with the name of the cluster you are managing.
+In addition, you will need to specify the fully qualified domain name (FQDN) when using the `-ComputerName` parameter for a server node.

 For the complete reference documentation for managing clusters using PowerShell, see the [FailoverCluster reference](https://docs.microsoft.com/powershell/module/failoverclusters/?view=win10-ps).